-- 1. Submit an Academic Tutorial Request and Contract form or Extended Tutorial Request and Contract form to the prospective faculty member.
-A contract will be formulated outlining the objectives and methods for completing the study. - 2.
-The faculty will submit the signed contract to the Registrar's Office who will mail a copy to the student. - 3.
-The Business Office will charge the student's account for the tutorial fee. - 4.
-The student will send the completed tutorial work and a Grade Change Form to the instructor, who will submit the Grade Change Form along with work to the Registrar.
-The Registrar's Office will notify the student in writing of the final grade.
+- Submit a completed Academic Tutorial Request and Contract form or Extended Tutorial Request and Contract form to the prospective faculty member before engaging in the tutorial.
+The contract describes the objectives and methods for completing the tutorial. - The instructor submits the signed contract to the Registrar's Office who mails a copy to the student. - The Business Office charges the student's account for the tutorial fee. - The student sends the completed tutorial work and a Grade Change Form to the instructor on or before the tutorial due date, who then submits the Grade Change Form and work to the Registrar.
+The Registrar's Office notifies the student of the final grade